gachokaerick/gachokaerick/README.md

 - 👋 Hi, I’m @gachokaerick
 - 👀 I’m interested in ... all things Java and Android
 - 🌱 I’m currently learning ... microservices, TDD, kafka and ReactJs
-- 💞️ I’m looking for awesome remote opportunities :)
+- 💞️ I’m looking for new opportunities :)
 - 📫 How to reach me ... gachokaerick@gmail.com

 <!---